emilycodesoft/sazonadacia-admin/README.md

 # sazonadacia-app

 SazonaDacia is a web platform designed for the owners of the SazonaDacia restaurant.
-It allows them to manage their customers, products and orders, send systematic messages to their customers via WhatsApp, enable customers to place orders on the website, and more.
+It allows them to manage their customers, products and orders.

 ## Recommended IDE Setup